 Modelling future demand

-In these energy future scenarios from EECA's TIMES NZ model, transport emissions fall dramatically in line with the fall in road transport fossel-fuel usage as light and heavy vehicle fleets electrify.
+In these energy future scenarios from EECA's TIMES NZ model, transport emissions fall dramatically in line with the fall in road transport fossil-fuel usage as light and heavy vehicle fleets electrify.
 In both scenarios, the residual emissions are from marine and aviation transport.
 The steeper reduction in Kea's transport emissions is from the more rapid uptake of EVs and lower growth in vehicle number compared to Tūī.

 Transport emissions (MtCO2)